partrickJhonson/beef/BeEF-Testing.md

   end
 ```

+### Testing Metasploit

+To test Metasploit integration, run:
+`bundle exec rake msf`

+This will clone the latest version of Metasploit to /tmp/msf-test/

 ## Conclusion
-We are actively working to improve the BeEF testing suite, exploring also TeamCity and other testing solutions with VirtualMachines.
+We are actively working to improve the BeEF testing suite, exploring also TeamCity and other testing solutions with Virtual Machines.
 We'll do our best to keep this page updated.
 For any trouble, do not hesitate to contact us via email/twitter.